tari-project/rfcs/src/RFC-0120_Consensus.md

 \tag{2}
 $$

-It is important to note that the two proof-of-work algorithms are calculated _independently_; i.e., if the current block uses _SHA3x_ proof of work, the block window and solve times only include _SHA3x_ blocks, and vice versa.
+It is important to note that the proof-of-work algorithms are calculated _independently_; i.e., if the current block uses _SHA3x_ proof of work, the block window and solve times only include _SHA3x_ blocks.
+The same applies to each of the other algorithms (RandomX-M, RandomX-T, and Cuckaroo).

 ### FTL
 [FTL]: #ftl "Future Time Limit"

 The Future Time Limit (FTL) defines how far into the future a timestamp is accepted as valid.
 Any block with a timestamp beyond the FTL is rejected until the current time catches up.

-The FTL is calculated as (T*N)/20, with T and N defined as:
-- T: Target time — the ideal time that should pass between mined blocks.
-- N: Block window — the number of blocks used when calculating difficulty adjustments.
+The FTL is hardcoded per consensus version.
+On mainnet it is 540 seconds.
+The design formula is (T_chain*N)/20, where T_chain is the overall chain target block time (the ideal time between any two consecutive blocks, which equals the per-algorithm target time divided by the number of active PoW algorithms), and N is the difficulty block window (90).
+For mainnet, T_chain = 120s (e.g. 240s/2 algos or 480s/4 algos), so FTL = 120*90/20 = 540.
+Note that T_chain is distinct from the per-algorithm target time T used in the difficulty calculation table.

 ### MTP
 [MTP]: #mtp "Median Time Passed"

-The Median Time Passed (MTP) is the lower bound calculated by taking the median timestamp of the last _N_ blocks.
-Any block with a timestamp less than the MTP will be rejected.
+The Median Time Passed (MTP) is the lower bound calculated by taking the median timestamp of the last `median_timestamp_count` blocks (11 blocks on mainnet).
+This is a separate consensus constant from the difficulty block window _N_.
+Any block with a timestamp less than or equal to the MTP will be rejected.

 ### Total accumulated proof of work

 This is defined as the total accumulated proof of work done on the blockchain.
-Tari uses four _independent_ proof-of-work algorithms rated at different difficulties.
-To compare them, they are simply multiplied together into one number:
+Tari uses up to four _independent_ proof-of-work algorithms rated at different difficulties.
+To compare them, their accumulated difficulties are multiplied together into one number.
+The total accumulated difficulty is computed as the product of the accumulated RandomX-M, RandomX-T, and SHA3x difficulties.
+The accumulated Cuckaroo (C29) difficulty is additionally included in the product only when the consensus flag `include_c29_accumulated_difficulty_into_total` is set (on mainnet, this is true from block height 126,000 onward):
 $$
 \begin{align}
- \textit{accumulated_randomxM_difficulty} * \textit{accumulated_sha3x_difficulty} * \textit{accumulated_randomxT_difficulty} * \textit{accumulated_C29_difficulty}
+ \textit{total} = \textit{accumulated\_randomxM} \times \textit{accumulated\_randomxT} \times \textit{accumulated\_sha3x} \quad [\times \textit{accumulated\_cuckaroo} \text{ if enabled}]
 \end{align}
 \tag{3}
 $$
+Algorithms that have not yet been activated have an accumulated difficulty of 1 (the minimum), so they do not affect the product.
 This value is used to compare chain tips to determine the strongest chain.

 ### Transaction Ordering